tashapiro/tashapiro/README.md

 ### Hi there 👋

-I'm an all around data geek with a healthy appreciation for Data Visualization :bar_chart: and solving puzzles :female_detective:.
+I'm an all around data geek with a passion for Data Visualization :bar_chart: and solving puzzles :female_detective:.

 I'm also an aspiring Data Scientist: recently, I made the decision to leave my former position as a Data Product Manager to pursue an education in Data Science.
 I'm currently enrolled in a fulltime immersive program with General Assembly and loving it!